-A group of four award winning documentary filmmakers that had gone on an expedition to record the tribal environments months earlier were never heard from again.
+A group of four award winning documentary filmmakers that had gone on an expedition to record tribal environments of South America months earlier were never heard from again.
 An Anthropology Professor named Harold Monroe (Robert Kerman) travels with a guide deep into the jungle to track them down and find out what had happened.
 What he finds in the process is two warring jungle tribes.
 Monroe and his guides Chaco (Salvatore Basile) and Miguel watch the lifestyles of the tribes from a distance.
 This includes witnessing some truly horrific sights such as animals (monkeys, rats) being chopped up and the rape and killing of a female native.
-When Monroe is invited in to eat raw guts of an animal with one of the tribes, he finds some of the belongings of the four documentary filmmakers including the actual cannisters of film they shot, which the natives have saved.
+When Monroe is invited to eat the raw guts of an animal with one of the tribes, he finds some of the belongings of the four documentary filmmakers including the actual cannisters of film they shot, which the natives have saved.

 Professor Monroe returns to New York City to look at the contents of the film to see what the filmmakers were up to, but what is revealed on these rolls of film are some of the most savage and brutal occurrences ever seen by man.
 Professor Monroe screens the footage shot by the filmmakers to a group of producers and finds out that the filmmakers themselves were running amuck in the jungle and terrorizing the local tribes.
 We get to know the four filmmakers: Tina 'Faye' Daniels (Francesca Ciardi), Alan Yates (Gabriel Yorke), Jerry Anders (Perry Pirkanen), and Mark Tomasso (Luca Barberschi) through these film reels, but we see them as truly despicable human beings.
 They burn a village, take part in killing a sea turtle (one of the most extensively graphic sequences in the film), they even rape a young tribeswoman, taking turns in a gang bang scenario.
 This sequence was reminiscent of the multiple rape scenes in Meir Zarchi's I Spit On Your Grave (1978), another brutal film that was highly controversial when it was released.
-Ruggero Deodato's Cannibal Holocaust shares much in common with that film because like 'I Spit', the film is both extremely disturbing and vile, and a brilliant piece of daring cinema.
+Ruggero Deodato's Cannibal Holocaust shares much in common with that film because like 'I Spit', the film is both extremely disturbing and vile, but truly a brilliant piece of daring cinema.

 After committing their own atrocities in the jungle, the four find themselves trapped by the cannibal tribes and soon they are mutilated in very graphic ways including castration, decapitation and rape.
 These scenes are very hard to watch, but while you see these things happening you feel the filmmakers deserved payback for what they did.